ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 ### [How rOpenSci Performs Peer Review](https://github.com/maurolepore/ropensci-review)

 This one-hour workshop is for people wanting to try the rOpenSci review process, particularly for champions who will send a package to review or become reviewers.
-We review the way we communicate, build, and review software with selected examples and resources with some time for questions and comments.
+We review the way we communicate, build, and review software with selected examples and resources, with some time for questions and comments.

 This training was developed for the Champion Program and taught by [Mauro Lepore](/author/mauro-lepore/).

 ### [How to contribute to base R](https://ropensci.org/events/2023-05-18-how-to-contribute-base-r/ )

-This workshop is a 60-minute walkthrough of how to contribute to base R. The outline includes How to contribute to a bug, confirm a bug, diagnose a bug, and propose a fix to code/documentation.
+This workshop is a 60-minute walkthrough of how to contribute to base R. The outline includes how to contribute to a bug, confirm a bug, diagnose a bug, and propose a fix to code/documentation.

-The workshop shows tools and strategies to find a bug to work on and what features make it good for first-timer to work on.
-It has examples and exercises on how to triage bugs.
-Then show how to debug code/documentation with collaborative hand on.
-Next, show how to fix a bug by commenting on Bugzilla and a demo on creating a patch with git workflow.
-Finally, share pointers to further help and resources.
+The workshop presents tools and strategies to find a bug to work on and discusses what features make a bug good for a first-timer.
+Using real bug reports, participants practice identifying good first issues.
+Then the process of debugging code/documentation is introduced in a collaborative exercise.
+Participants are briefly shown how to propose a bug fix by commenting on Bugzilla or creating a patch using GitHub.
+Finally, pointers are shared to further help and resources.

-This training was developed and taught by [Hether Turner](/author/heather-turner/), and is open to all champions and mentors.
+This training was developed and taught by [Heather Turner](/author/heather-turner/), and is open to all champions and mentors.

-## Trainning for the Mentors
+## Training for the Mentors

 ### [rOpenSci Champions Program.
 Mentorship Training and Orientation](https://ropensci-training.github.io/ropensci-mentors/)

-Mentors gain mentoring skills during this training and orientation (active listening, effective questioning, and giving feedback).
-They receive resources for their mentoring roles, such as the Mentors Guidelines, Meeting Templates, and details of the logistics of the champions program.
+Mentors develop their mentoring skills during this training and orientation, which covers active listening, effective questioning, and giving feedback.
+They receive resources for their mentoring roles, such as the Mentors' Guidelines, Meeting Templates, and details of the logistics of the champions program.

 This training was developed for the Champion Program, taught by [Yanina Bellini Saibene](/author/yanina-bellini-saibene/), and all mentors must complete it.